blitz-blaze7/AI-Customer-Support-Bot/README.md

 # AI Customer Support Bot

 ## Description
 This project implements an AI-based customer support chatbot developed as part of an academic assignment.
 The system answers common customer queries using a predefined FAQ dataset and uses a Large Language Model (LLM) for handling queries not covered by the FAQs.
-It also includes rule-based escalation for unsafe or unsupported requests and maintains session-based conversation history.
+It also includes rule-based escalation for unsafe or unsupported requests and maintains session-based conversation history stored using SQLite.

 ## Features
 - FAQ-based question answering